home-assistant/addons/duckdns/README.md

 - To log in, DuckDNS requires a free account from any of the following services: Google, Github, Twitter, Persona or Reddit.
 - A free DuckDNS account is limited to five subdomains.
-- At time of writing, Duck DNS' own IPv6 autodetection [does not actually work][duckdns-faq], but you can use the URL option for `ipv6` to get around this, read on.
+- At time of writing, Duck DNS' own IPv6 autodetection [does not actually work][duckdns-faq], but you may be able to use the URL option for `ipv6` to get around this, read on.
+- IPv6 IP address detection service URLs are likely to not work for the time being, because the add-on is run in a container without IPv6 connectivity.
+  IPv4 services that provide the IPv6 address would work, ditto custom solutions that get the IPv6 address to a `file:/` URL available in the container.
+If you are aware of a public generally available service that works here even given these limitations, let us know!

 ## Support